VStar Entertainment Group: Vee Corporation

 Vee Corporation was started on March 14, 1980 from an idea by founder Vincent Egan to produce a live character show just for Sesame Street.
 At the time, there were only three touring family shows, Ringling Bros. and Barnum & Bailey Circus and two ice shows, Ice Follies and Holiday on Ice.
-He based it off his time working for the Ice Follies which had a segment with those Sesame Street Muppets.
+He based it off his time working for the Ice Follies which had a segment with the Sesame Street Muppets.
 Egan approached Jim Henson's company and Children's Television Workshop, who were interested.
 He then found an investor in Gordon Stofer, whose Norwest Growth Fund took half ownership in the company for $500,000.
 Egan refinanced his home mortgage for $25,000 in additional funding.
 With the funding, Vee was able to sign a licensing agreement with the Children's Television Workshop for the characters.

 The first Sesame Street Live show opened in September 1980 at the Metropolitan Sports Center in Bloomington, Minnesota for a five-day run.
 That show was successful.
 The following shows in five locations had lackluster attendance costing VEE the profits made in Bloomington.
 Egan figured that the marketing material was confusing people in those markets as what type of show was not specified.
 He overhauled the script and marketing while getting his creditors to wait for payments.
 That Christmas, the show went on to play for four weeks at Madison Square Garden's 4,000-seat Felt Forum in New York City before an audience of 100,000 people.

 Around 2000, Egan purchased Norwest Fund's stake in the corporation.
 He also formed two divisions, Vee Costumes & Creatures and Vee Production Services, to successfully diversify the company.

 Blue Star

-Sanjay Syal started Blue Star Productions before 1995 to produce trade shows.
-Where Syal produced over 100 events per year, Syal then formed Blue Star Media in 2011 for the traveling exhibition, Discover the Dinosaurs, which became one of the most successful traveling family events in the country with over 120 event per year.
+Sanjay Syal started Blue Star Productions before 1995 to produce trade shows, producing over 100 events per year.
+Syal then formed Blue Star Media in 2011 to produce a traveling exhibition, Discover the Dinosaurs, which became one of the most successful traveling family events in the country, with over 120 events per year.
 With the success of the exhibition, Syal then proceeded to wind down Blue Star Productions as contracts expired.
 Blue Star Media then started to look for a partner finding AUA Private Equity, who purchase a share of the company from Syal in early June 2014 via a leverage buyout.
 A tented version of the Discover exhibition was launched in 2014 at two state fairs, New York State Fair, and the California State Fair, and had 14% of total yearly attendance for the exhibition.